fonoster/routr/docs/guide-voip-network-setup.md

 > Make sure to check the box "Use this account" to register your device

 If everything went well we just need to confirm that both softphones have registered correctly.
-Conveniently you can use the `.arkectl locate` to obtain a list of "online" devices.
+Conveniently you can use the `.arkctl locate` to obtain a list of "online" devices.
 This may seem like a lot of information.
 But what's relevant here is that both `1001` and `1002` are present in the location service and therefore can reach each other.

 <img src="../img/locate_agents.png" width=600>